-> What is SharePoint

 SharePoint is a .NET platform that developers can use to build applications and take advantage of it’s features.
 For example, lists in SharePoint now support the capabilities of relational databases.
 Advanced data models can be built and relationships between lists established through lookup columns much in the same way as foreign keys in database tables.
 This means that joins are now possible through LINQ or collaborative application markup language (CAML).

 Other things developers can take advantage of when using SharePoint is it’s document management capabilities, security system and workflow engine.

 As you can see SharePoint is a very large platform that can help organizations in many areas.
 It’s important to have a general understanding of the different products and all the major features in order to use SharePoint more effectively.
 Hopefully this article has provided a good first step on your understanding of SharePoint.
-Check out the tutorials that include videos.

 Create a SharePoint Site